Place Bell

 Place Bell is a multi-purpose arena in Laval, Quebec, Canada.
-The complex includes a 10,000 seat main arena which is the home of the Laval Rocket of the American Hockey League and two smaller community ice rinks, one of which has Olympic size ice.
+The complex includes a 10,062-seat main arena, which is the home of the Laval Rocket of the American Hockey League (AHL), and two smaller community ice rinks, one of which has Olympic-size ice.
+The arena was also home to Les Canadiennes de Montréal for the final season of play in the Canadian Women's Hockey League (CWHL).
+The arena hosted select games for Montréal Victoire of the Professional Women's Hockey League (PWHL) during the inaugural 2023–24 season, and became their permanent home for the 2024-25 season.

 History

+Construction

 Then-mayor of Laval, Gilles Vaillancourt, announced the project on February 13, 2012.
-The facility is managed by Evenko, the same company that operates the Bell Centre in Montreal, home of the Montreal Canadiens of the National Hockey League.
+The facility is managed by Evenko, the same company that operates the Bell Centre in Montreal, home of the National Hockey League's Montreal Canadiens.
 As in the case of the Bell Centre, the naming rights for the Laval arena were acquired by Bell Canada.
-The cost of the project roughly doubled since it was first announced.
-Originally announced by Vaillancourt in 2012 to cost $92.6 million, the estimate was revised less than a year later to $150 million.
-In March 2014, Laval's new mayor Marc Demers estimated that the cost of Place Bell would double to $200 million, because of costs not factored by the previous administration.
+The cost of the project roughly doubled after it was first announced.
+Originally announced to cost $92.6 million, the estimate was revised less than a year later to $150 million.
+In March 2014, Laval's new mayor, Marc Demers, estimated that the cost of Place Bell would be $200 million, because of costs not factored by the previous administration.
 The Government of Quebec committed to contributing $46 million; Demers asked that the province assume more of the costs, as it did for other arena projects.

 Initial plans called for the arena to be built in the city's Quartier de l'Agora district, next to the Laval courthouse, but the unstable soil in that location led to a move.
 In October 2012, the city announced that the project would be located adjacent to the Montmorency station of the Montreal Metro Orange Line.
 Construction started in late 2014 and was completed in 2017.

-On 11 July 2016, the Montreal Canadiens announced it would relocate its American Hockey League affiliate, then known as the St. John's IceCaps, to Place Bell in 2017.
-On 8 September 2016, the Canadiens announced the team would be named the Laval Rocket.